AIMC-Spec: A Benchmark Dataset for Automatic Intrapulse Modulation Classification under Variable Noise Conditions: Experimenting and Benchmarking

 \subsubsection{Influence of Preprocessing and Input Design}

 The preprocessing choices and input formats—previously detailed for each algorithm—appeared to influence classification outcomes.
-Algorithms that preserved more visual detail through color or interpolation tended to achieve higher accuracy on more complex modulation types.
-For example, LDC-Unet and CDAE-DCNN were better able to retain phase and hybrid modulation characteristics, likely due to their use of RGB inputs and larger spectrogram resolution.
+Algorithms that preserved more visual detail through color channels or higher-resolution spectrogram representations tended to achieve higher accuracy on more complex modulation types.
+For example, LDC-Unet and CDAE-DCNN were better able to retain phase and hybrid modulation characteristics, likely due to their use of RGB inputs and larger spectrogram resolutions.

 By contrast, LPI-Net’s grayscale preprocessing likely reduced feature richness, particularly for modulations with overlapping frequency or phase behaviors.
-STFT-CNN, though using RGB inputs, was constrained by its very small image size, limiting its spatial feature representation.
-ViT, which received phase spectrogram inputs in a single-channel format, achieved lower accuracy in the SNR($x$):SNR($x$) setting—again suggesting that the quantity and richness of training data have a disproportionate impact on transformer-based models compared to CNNs.
-These observations suggest that aligning input design with architectural characteristics may benefit performance in noisy environments.
+STFT-CNN, although using RGB inputs, was constrained by its small image size, limiting the spatial representation of spectral features.
+ViT, which received phase spectrogram inputs in a single-channel format, achieved slightly lower overall accuracy compared with the leading CNN-based models, suggesting that the quantity and richness of input information may play an important role in transformer-based radar classification tasks.

+These observations suggest that aligning input representation with architectural characteristics may improve robustness, particularly in noisy environments where subtle spectral cues become more difficult to distinguish.